filecoin-project/specs/content/actors/_index.md

 A `Miner` actor can only be associated with a Seal proof.
 If a miner wants to have 32GiB and 64GiB SDR sectors, they must have two different `Miner` actors.

 ### Keys
-A `Miner` actor can be controlled with two keys: *worker key* and *owner key*.
+A `Miner` actor can be controlled by different key types: one *worker key*, one *owner key* and up to ten *control keys*.

 The *owner key* is the key used at `Power.CreateMiner` and it cannot change, but it can be used to change the *worker key*.

 The *worker key* is used for the leader election step in consensus and it can be changed via `miner.WorkerKeyChange` using the *owner key*.

-Both keys can be used to interact with the `Miner` actor.
-We reccomend to avoid using the *owner key* and use the *worker key* for daily operation.
+All the keys can be used to interact with the `Miner` actor.
+We reccomend to avoid using the *owner key* and use the *control keys* for daily operation.

 If the miner calls `miner.WorkerKeyChange`, the *worker key* cannot be used until the key is updated (this requires `WorkerKeyChangeDelay` epochs).
-This implies that the miner won't be able to participate in leader election with the previous key.
+This implies that the miner won't be able to participate in leader election with the previous key.*Control keys* are updated immediatedly.

 ### Miner Duties
 - Timely follow up `miner.PreCommitSectors` with valid `miner.ProveCommitSector` (see PreCommit Faults)